Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness: Brief review of network time series modeling framework

-\end{theorem} A practically significant advantage of GNAR models is their parsimonious nature.
-Unlike traditional VAR models where the number of parameters to estimate increases with both dimensionality $d$ and autoregressive order \( p \), the number of GNAR parameters primarily depends on the depth of the \( r \)-stage neighborhood regression and on the maximum lag.
-For example, a global-\(\alpha\) GNAR\((p,[s_1,\ldots,s_p])\) model contains only \( p \) autoregressive coefficients (\( \alpha_k \)) and \( \left(\sum_{k=1}^{p} s_k \right)\) neighborhood regression coefficients (\( \beta_{kr} \)), in contrast to a VAR\((p)\) model that requires estimating \( pd^2 \) parameters.
-Therefore, as long as $q := p + \sum_{k=1}^{p} s_k < pd^2$, the GNAR model in \eqref{eq:GNAR_vector} requires significantly fewer parameters, highlighting its advantage over traditional VAR models.
-This reduction in complexity is especially beneficial in real-world applications where \( pd^2 \) often exceeds the number of available time steps, with the efficient GNAR parameterisation offering a practical approach for high-dimensional time series that enables clear interpretation of estimated interactions.
+where $\alpha_{i,k}$ is the autoregressive parameter for node $i$ at lag $k$, $\beta_{kr}$ denotes the effect of the $r$-stage neighborhood $\mathcal{N}_r(i)$, and $\{u_{i,t}\}_t$ are independent and identically distributed white noise terms.
+A significant advantage of GNAR models is their parsimonious nature.
+In traditional VAR models, the number of parameters increases quadratically with the dimensionality $d$ and linearly with the order $p$.
+In contrast, the parameter space of a GNAR model is primarily determined by the depth of the $r$-stage neighborhood regression and the maximum lag.
+The specification in Equation~\eqref{eq:GNAR} allows for node-specific autoregressive coefficients, requiring the estimation of $(dp + \sum_{k=1}^p s_k)$ parameters.
+However, the framework is frequently adapted to a ``global-$\alpha$'' setting where $\alpha_{i,k} = \alpha_k$ for all nodes $i \in K$.
+In this case, the model contains only $p$ autoregressive coefficients and $\sum_{k=1}^{p} s_k$ neighborhood regression coefficients.
+This contrasts sharply with a standard $\text{VAR}(p)$ model, which requires $pd^2$ parameters.
+Provided that $p + \sum_{k=1}^p s_k < pd^2$, the GNAR framework ensures stable estimation and physical interpretability in high-dimensional TS-NSD settings where $d$ may be large relative to the observation period $T$.
+In the sequel, we focus on the global GNAR specification, though the local representation remains a valid extension.